 Integration of the Usercentrics CMP with individualized categorization of the integrated technologies

-Integration of the Usercentrics CMP with obtaining implicit consent through a countdown in the cookie banner
+Integration of the Usercentrics CMP while obtaining implicit consent through a countdown in the cookie banner

 Usercentrics GmbH bietet keine Rechtsberatung an.
 Der Inhalt dieses Artikels ist nicht rechtsverbindlich.
 Der Artikel stellt die Meinung von Usercentrics dar.